How do I know what AMFs to pay?

 Does this change impact my current certification cycle?

 If you only hold one certification, this will not affect your current certification cycle.
 If you hold multiple certifications, you will now only pay one fee of U.S. $125 total.
 If you hold multiple certifications, we will be using the earliest date of your certification when converting to the new AMF.
 For example, if a CISSP was obtained in September 2010, and a CAP was obtained January 2012, the CISSP certification would be the earliest certification used.
-You will only pay U.S. $125 for your Annual Membership Fee for all certifications held.
+You will only pay U.S. $125 for your Annual Maintenance Fee for all certifications held.

 If I hold multiple certifications, how does this change affect me?